How to reduce home electricity bill, What makes electricity bill high?

 - Talking of solar, if you have the possibility of having a grid connected solar power system installed in your house, then it could be possible to get your electricity free with no monthly electric bill at all.
 I have

 in my house a 4 KW solar power system with 16 solar panels connected to the Government Electricity Board Grid.
 Even though I am using an AC daily in the night, I get no electricity bill, it is free.
 So a Solar Grid connected System is the best solution for high electricity bills.

 Let us work out a real world example of trying to calculate the expected monthly electricity bill for a typical middle class family in India.
 The following table gives the wattage and daily usage time of typical household appliances owned by a middle class family in India.
 The total electric power consumption is calculated as follows:

 |TV 32 inch LED||40||1||4||160||0.16|

 |Fridge 250L 4★ 501 U/year*||24||1.37|

-To calculate the monthly consumption of electricity, the daily usage of 7 Kilo-watt hours has to be multiplied by 30 to get 210 Kilowatt hours or 210 units of electricity a month.
-If the charge for electricity is ₹4- per unit then the monthly electricity bill would be Rs.840-
+To calculate the monthly electricity bill, the total daily usage of 7 Kilo-watt hours calculated in the above table has to be multiplied by 30.
+So 7×30=210 Kilowatt hours or 210 units of electricity a month.
+If the charge for electricity is ₹5- per unit then the monthly electricity bill would be Rs.1050-

 How some of the items in the above table is worked out is explained like this.
 For the example of ceiling fans of 100 watts each.
 We assume daily usage of 3 fans running for 8 hours daily.
 So you consume 100 watts x 8 hours x 3 fans = 2400 watt-hours which is = 2.4 Kilo-watt hours, since 1000 watts makes 1 Kilowatt.
 So every day you consume 2.4 Units of electricity when you use the 3 fans of 100 watts each for 8 hours a day.